|Jiminy at Eugene Library|

 Sharp eyed readers will see that my profile picture (above) is over four years old.
 What can I say, except it was a rare non- bad hair day.
 In fact it was more of a "no-hair, green-fur" day.
 Anyway, enough about myself; let's talk about me instead.

 Call me Jim.
 If someone says "Hey Jim - let's open a couple dark beers!", I'll come running.

-I'll always make friends with children and dogs, unless they're trying to bite my hand off; the dogs, that is.
-I tend not to jump into new trends or tech platforms right away (don't like "beta" anything), am leery of experimental gene research and insufficiently vetted medical stuff, hate having cars I can't work on, and I generally, as Bob Dylan said, "Don't follow leaders".
+I'll always make friends with children and dogs, unless they're trying to bite my hand off (usually dogs, sometimes the kids), tend not to jump into new trends or tech platforms right away, am leery of experimental gene research and insufficiently vetted medical stuff, hate having cars I can't work on, and I generally, as Bob Dylan said, "Don't follow leaders".